NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

    :alt:  sat_sim_illustration_nadir_off_nadir

-   Illustration of ``sat_sim`` creating two sets of cameras, with different orientations for each, with both sets looking at the same ground path.
+   Illustration of ``sat_sim`` creating two sets of cameras, with different fixed orientations for each, with both sets looking at the same ground path.
-   An invocation of ``sat_sim`` is needed for each set.
+   A separate invocation of ``sat_sim`` is needed for each set.

 Command-line options
 ^^^^^^^^^^^^^^^^^^^^